 intelligence.
 A natural challenger (Mangala Shani Surya) in a navamsha dushthamsha

 environment within the conditions of that amsha .
-If circumstances in the navamsha are bad enough, it would be wise to delay the marriage or, if that's not possible for family reasons, be exceptionally cautious in all marriage communications, whilst the
+If circumstances in the navamsha are bad enough, it would be wise to delay the marriage or, if that's not possible for family reasons, be exceptionally cautious in all marriage communications,

 less benevolent mahadasha remains in effect.